 This is usually the first area where scan quality shows up.
 If the chair maps your shoulders well, the upper-body massage often feels more intentional and less generic.

 Auto programs feel better when the chair starts from the right position.
-If the scan is accurate, the routine tends to feel more like it was placed on your body rather than just played through the same fixed path every time.
+If the scan is accurate, the routine tends to feel more like it was placed on your body instead of simply playing through the same fixed path every time.

-This is one of the most practical parts of the topic.
 Even chairs with body scan do not always get everything perfect on the first try.
-That is why manual adjustment matters so much.
+That is why manual adjustment matters.

 Many massage chairs let you confirm or fine-tune the shoulder position after the scan.
 This matters because bodies are different, sitting posture changes slightly from session to session, and even a decent scan can still be a little off.